 Step 2: Compile and submission of application dossier

-The dossier must contain a cover page, the product information sheet, etc. These documents must be arranged in order of the table contents with separation between the sections and the sections must be numbered for easy reference.
+The dossier must contain a cover page, the product information sheet, etc. The applicant must arrange these documents in order of the table contents with separation between the sections, and the sections must have numbers for easy reference.

 The following documents require separate sections enclosed with product information

 Part 1: The administrative dossier

 - The documents in the case of application dossier of foreign drugs.

 - Inspection of documents about the manufacturing conditions.

 Part 2: Contents of the Quality Documents includes

 From the date of receipt of the complete registration dossier, the Drug administration will review and send the dossier to expert evaluators.
 After evaluation, expert evaluators give their opinions to the Drug administration within a specified time.

 Step 4: Respond to queries and receive the product registration